 A successful candidate will be self-motivated and well-organized.
 Previous experience with public policy or LGBT advocacy is not necessary, but such interests would be helpful.
-An understanding of legislative research is also helpful.
-A strong preference is given to applicants in the greater Ann Arbor/Detroit, Boston, or San Francisco/Oakland areas.
+An understanding of legislative and/or quantitative research is also helpful.
+A strong preference is given to applicants in the greater Ann Arbor/Detroit, Minneapolis/St. Paul, or San Francisco/Oakland areas.

-Please send a cover letter and resume to Naomi Goldberg at firstname.lastname@example.org.
+Please send a cover letter and resume to Logan Casey at firstname.lastname@example.org.

 MAP is an equal opportunity employer and does not discriminate based on age, height, weight, citizenship, color, creed, physical or mental disability (including HIV status), ethnicity, family responsibilities, gender identity and expression, marital status, matriculation, national origin, physical appearance, race, religion, political affiliation, sex, sexual orientation, union membership, veteran status, or other unlawful factors, with respect to recruiting, hiring, job assignment, promotion, discipline, discharge, compensation, training and other terms, conditions and privileges of employment.